Auction

 2 offspring.
 The real difference is that one offspring has all the advantages

-and the much needed hybrid vigor, and the other does not (the one out
+as well as hybrid vigor, and the other does not (the one out

 of multiple generations of ebony to ebony breeding).